freyta/wwe_downloader/README.md

 # Basic Usage:

 Super simple to use at the moment, open up the command prompt in the folder you downloaded WWE Downloader to, and run the following command: python2.7 main.py.
 It will ask you which show or episode you want to download.

+If you want to download a full year use the option -t year.
+For example: python2.7 main.py -t year